alinex/node-mailman/README.md

 This will run the manager one time, check the emails run all required commands, send the replies like configured and finish.

+The service may run with multiple verbose levels:

+- '-v' - to only show each run and numer of calls per job
+- '-vv' - to display if email is send
+- '-vvv' - to display what is called (with variables)

 If the service is running you may also request the online help by sending `subject: help me` to it's email address.